Mac Help Desk

 The best way to avoid this issue entirely is to use only Apple-made or Mac-compatible peripheral devices.

-CleanMyMac X will help you optimize your Mac’s performance and may even fix the issue that is causing your Mac to repeatedly restart.
+CleanMyMac will help you optimize your Mac’s performance and may even fix the issue that is causing your Mac to restart repeatedly.
+It can also remove malware, detect high RAM and CPU consumers, and let you quit them — these may also help fix the kernel panic.